peter-evans/rebase/README.md

 #### Filter target pull requests

-This example only targets pull requests where the base branch is `master`.
+Use the `base` input to only target pull requests with a specific base branch.

 ```yml
       - uses: peter-evans/rebase@v1